-Jason is a co-founder and partner of E Pluribus Partners, a Greenwich, CT based think tank and consulting firm focused on helping organizations create connection cultures.
-He serves as a consultant and life coach to many corporate executives and pastors, helping them to create engaging organizations.
-Jason is a contributing author to What Managers Say What Employees Hear.
-He is also a co-author of the best-selling books, Fired Up or Burned Out (Thomas Nelson) and Connection Culture (ATD Press).
+Jason is a co-founder and partner of E Pluribus Partners, a Greenwich, Connecticut based think-tank and consulting firm focused on helping organizations create engaging work environments.
+He serves as a consultant and life coach to many corporate executives and pastors, helping them lead their own lives and create engaging organizations.
+Jason is a contributing author to "What Managers Say, What Employees Hear, Connecting with Your Front Line (So They'll Connect with Customers)."
+He is also a co-author of "Fired Up or Burned Out - How to Reignite Your Team's Passion, Creativity, and Productivity."

-Jason's wife, Jen, is also a graduate of Brown University with a B.A. in Psychology, as well as Boston University with a Masters of Social Work.
+Jason's wife Jen is also a graduate of Brown University with the B.A. in Psychology, as well as Boston University with a Masters of Social Work.
 She is active in several ministries, especially those relating to youth and families.
 Jason and Jen have four children.